jay-giametta/AWS-CUR-ResourceAnalyzer/README.md

 - **CurDbName** - The name of the CUR database.
 This information can be found in Athena.
 - **CurTableName** - The name of the CUR table.
 This information can be found in Athena.
 - **CurAppNameCol** - The name of the CUR column containing application name tag info.
 This information can be found in Athena.
-Leave as 'product_servicecode' if app-level tagging is unavailable.
+Leave as ```product_servicecode``` if app-level tagging is unavailable.

 ## Other Information
 **Account Groups**